 more info: www.jntataendowment.org

 Application & Admission

-For admission to the programme you can apply to either IHE Delft or AIT.
+For admission to this programme you may apply to either IHE Delft or AIT.
 For IHE Delft please complete the online application form.
 For AIT you can download the application form from AIT's website, and submit the completed form with required documents.
 Alternatively, you can also submit your application online from the same website.
 Please mention clearly which programme you are applying for.

 - Certified copies of degrees/diplomas.

 - Certified copies of academic transcripts.
 Authenticated or certified copies are copies with an official stamp to verify that the copies are true copies of original documents.
 This official stamp may be from one of the following: a solicitor/notary, the educational institution from where the student gained the diplomas or the local council/local authority/local government office.

 - Two reference letters, preferably one from a person that can judge students' professional abilities and one from a person that can judge his/her academic abilities.
 One recommendation letter has to come from the current employer (if available) and another one from the university the student graduated from.
 Letters have to have an official letterhead and need to be signed.

 - Motivation letter; in maximum 500 words explain why you wish to be admitted to the chosen programme, how it will benefit you in the future.
 The letter also must show that you understand what the chosen programme is about.

 - Copy of results of English language test score (if required, see English language requirements).